Interview Outfit? Hint: Don’t Remix the Suit & Tie

 But, when I was part of the admissions team on-campus at Wharton, I expected applicants to wear a suit because they were interviewing on-campus and didn’t know whether they’d interview with students or full-time staff.

-Don’t break in new shoes that day.
-You may have to walk a lot or walk up a flight of uneven stairs.
+Your shoes can be new, but break them in before the interview....
+And make sure you don’t choose anything too trendy.
+Keep in mind that you may have to walk a lot or go up a flight of uneven stairs.
 You don’t want to navigate any of this in shoes you’ve never worn before.
-Your shoes can be new, but break them in before the interview.

-Hair: Get a haircut about a week or so before your interview.
+Get a haircut about a week or so before your interview.
 Don’t take on the stress of figuring out a new style.
+Men, please shave.

-Make-up: Wear the normal amount of make-up you would wear to an important business meeting.
+Wear the normal amount of makeup you would wear to an important business meeting.
 Don’t try anything new that day.
-If you don’t wear make-up, that’s fine too.
+If you don’t wear makeup, that’s fine too.